ANNarchy/ANNarchy.github.io/docs/example/List.md

 -   [Neural Field](NeuralField.ipynb): a simple model using [neural field](http://www.scholarpedia.org/article/Neural_fields) recurrent networks.
 This is a very simple rate-coded model without learning.
 -   [Bar learning](BarLearning.ipynb): an implementation of the bar learning problem, illustrating synaptic plasticity in rate-coded networks.
 -   [Structural Plasticity](StructuralPlasticity.ipynb): a dummy example using structural plasticity.
--   [Multiple Networks](MultipleNetworks.ipynb): shows how to use multiple networks and call `parallel_run` to run several networks in parallel.

 ## Spiking networks